My last Spec Kit article answered a brownfield question:

 TL;DR

-- Yes, I think phase-specific model routing is the right mental model for GitHub Spec Kit.
+- Yes, I still think phase-specific model routing is the right mental model for GitHub Spec Kit.

-constitution,specify,clarifywith Gemini 3 Flash Previewplan,tasks,analyzewith GPT-5.4 athighorxhigheffortimplementwith Claude Sonnet 4.6 by default, escalating to Claude Opus 4.6 when the implementation is unusually architecture-sensitive
+constitution,specify,clarifywith Composer 2 Fast inside Cursorplan,tasks,analyzewith GPT-5.4 atmediumorhigh, notxhighby defaultimplementwith Claude Sonnet 4.6 by default, escalating to Claude Opus 4.6 only when the code path is unusually hard

 Who This Is For